ghanesh91/ghanesh91.github.io/_pages/about.md

 magnetohydrodynamics (MHD) turbulence.
 I also built a rotating convection set-up along with a fellow PhD colleague in CEaS, IISc.
 The set-up was built to study the fluid dynamics of outer-core convection.

 After my masters, I transitioned towards studying turbulence, Large-Eddy Simulations (LES) and wind energy.
 I joined as a PhD student with Prof. Tamer
 Zaki and Prof. Charles Meneveau.
-I worked on applying wall-modelled LES to simulate bypass and orderly transition in a channel flow.
+I worked on applying wall-modeled LES to simulate bypass and orderly transition in a channel flow.
 After completing this project, I started working with Prof. Dennice Gayme and Prof. Charles Meneveau on wind energy which is my current area of research.
 Here, I am working on understanding the fluid dynamics of a yawed wind turbine wake in the presence of an Atmospheric Boundary Layer (ABL).